Staking Pools: Technical Overview

 When a user stakes stTokens, rewards accrue in real time as the same stToken.

-• At maturity, unstaking credits the full claimable amount back to the Staking Wallet as stBTC
+* At maturity, the user may unstake the full position; after the mandatory 7-day unstaking buffer, the full claimable amount is credited back to the Staking Wallet as `stBTC`

-If the final claimable balance is 1.012 stBTC, that full amount appears in the Staking Wallet after unstake completion.
+If the final claimable balance is `1.012 stBTC`, that full amount appears in the Staking Wallet after the 7-day unstaking buffer is complete.

 BASIS uses same-token staking accounting rather than cross-asset conversion into a separate deposit currency.